2024 Softball Registration and Team Formation FAQ

 Is the Softball draft for Coast and above the same as Baseball's?

-Almost.
-When there are enough players at a Division level for more than one team, we perform a blind serpentine draft of pitchers first, a reverse blind serpentine draft of catchers second, and then blind serpentine draft the remaining players to build teams of parity.
+Not Necessarily.
+Each year the VP and Player Agent for Softball will pick one of the formats approved by Little League (https://www.littleleague.org/university/articles/player-selection-approved-draft-methods/) When there are enough players at a Division level for more than one team.
+If the blind serpentine option is chosen, then we perform a blind serpentine draft of pitchers first, a reverse blind serpentine draft of catchers second, and then blind serpentine draft the remaining players to build teams of parity.
 Because Softball is driven by pitchers and catchers at this age, and the learning curve to become a Fastpitch Softball pitcher is steep, we ensure that we create an equitable split of these two positions among the teams.